Kerria japonica: Pests and diseases

 Since 2014 the UK's Royal Horticultural Society has been receiving reports from gardeners and horticulturalists of damage to plants of the shrub Kerria japonica.
 Symptoms include multiple red spots on leaves, and lesions on the stems, resulting in defoliation and eventual death.
 It has been determined that this infection is caused by the fungus Blumeriella kerriae, which is specific to the kerria.
 This highly contagious disease, known in English as kerria twig and leaf blight, was known in the U.S. but has not previously been observed on British plants.
 It is regarded as a serious threat to the cultivated kerria plants, which are popular garden shrubs.

 Medicinal use

 The plant has anti-inflammatory properties and a decoction of the flowering shoots with honey has been used in China in the treatment of coughs and gynecological disorders.

 Chemistry

-The leaves and roots contain 0.002% Hydrogen cyanide, while the tender shoots are a rich source of Vitamin C (200 mg/100g) and the seeds contain 44.9% protein and 45.3% fat.
-The flower petals contain the O-methylated flavonoid pectolinarin, (5,7-dihydroxy-4,6-dimethoxyflavone-7-rutinoside), a cytotoxic compound known also as Neolinarin and found also in Linaria spp., Kickxia elatine and the Duranta species D. plumieri.
+The leaves and roots contain 0.002% hydrogen cyanide, while the tender shoots are a rich source of vitamin C (200 mg per 100 g) and the seeds contain 44.9% protein and 45.3% fat.
+The flower petals contain the O-methylated flavonoid pectolinarin, (5,7-dihydroxy-4,6-dimethoxyflavone-7-rutinoside), a cytotoxic compound known also as Neolinarin and found also in Linaria species, Kickxia elatine and the Duranta species D. plumieri.